Sriram94/MFA/README.md

 The `--envision` flag runs the Envision server which displays the simulation visualization.
-See [./envision/README.md](./envision/README.md) for more information on Envision, SMARTS's front-end visualization tool.

 After executing the above command, visit http://localhost:8081/ to view the experiment.